 An ad request is counted each time your site requests an ad to be served, even if no ad is returned.
-Unless your coverage is 100%, you will have more ad requests than matched requests (ads that are returned and displayed on your site), resulting in some unmatched requests.
+Unless your coverage is 100%, you'll have more ad requests than matched requests (ads that are returned and displayed on your site), resulting in some unmatched requests.

 Some reports have columns that are meaningful only for matched requests.
 For example, the Targeting type report shows how ads displayed on your site have been targeted.
 When an ad request is unmatched, there are no ads to consider, so the request has no targeting type.
 This is why unmatched requests appear in a separate row.

 Example of unmatched requests in a report

 - A user visits your site, which contains three ad units.
 As the page renders, it sends three ad requests.

 - We only return two ads (because, in this example, you've blocked all relevant ads for one of the ad units).